From Sedona to the Grand Canyon: 4 Best Ways to Get There

 Tourists on Mather Point at the Grand Canyon | Photo Copyright: Lana Law

-One good option is the Sedona/Grand Canyon Deluxe Tour.
+One good popular trip is the Sedona/Grand Canyon Deluxe Tour.
 Limited to 14 people, it has an exclusive feel.
 The tour heads up Oak Creek Canyon and through Flagstaff and on to the Grand Canyon.
 At the South Rim, you'll have time to wander around and soak up the views and perhaps grab a bite to eat.

 The tour then continues along the South Rim, stopping along the way at the famous Desert View Watchtower.
 From here, the drive leads onwards through the Navajo Nation, stopping in at the historical Cameron Trading Post for a bit of shopping before finally finishing back in Sedona.

-If you are interested in the Native American history of the region, the Full-Day Grand Canyon Complete Tour is a good option.
+If you are interested in the Native American history of the region, the Full-Day Grand Canyon Complete Tour may be more what you are looking for.
 This tour, which runs in the reverse direction of the one described above, takes in the fascinating natural volcanic phenomenon at Sunset Crater and the historic ruins at Wupatki, and includes a stop at Cameron Trading Post, where Navajo artisans showcase their work.
-The tour then runs along the East Rim of the Grand Canyon past the Desert View Watchtower before stopping in at Grand Canyon Village, where you'll have time to wander around and be astounded by the stunning views.
-The trip then departs and returns back to Sedona.

-3. From Sedona to the Grand Canyon by Train
+From Sedona to the Grand Canyon by Train

 Grand Canyon trail at the railway station at the Grand Canyon